-Figure 3.22 General morphology of the Hazelnut tree, flowers and the nuts
+Figure 3.22 General morphology of the hazelnut tree, flowers and the nuts

-Corylus avellana L. is a species of hazel that is native in Europe and western Asia, from the British Isles south to Iberia, Greece, Turkey and Cyprus, north to central Scandinavia, and east to the central Ural Mountains, the Caucasus, and north western Iran (Enescu et al., 2016)
+Corylus avellana L. (see also Figure 3.22) is a species of hazel that is native in Europe and western Asia, from the British Isles south to Iberia, Greece, Turkey and Cyprus, north to central Scandinavia, and east to the central Ural Mountains, the Caucasus, and north western Iran (Enescu et al., 2016)

-The world production of hazelnut with shells is 1006178 tons (FAOSTAT, 2017).
-Also, the yield average of hazelnut with shells is approximately 1.5 ton/ha.
-The top hazelnut production countries are Turkey, Italy, Azerbaijan and USA.
-Turkey produces about 675000 tons (FAOSTAT, 2017).
+The world production of hazelnut with shells is 1,006,178 tonnes (FAOSTAT, 2017).
+Also, the yield average of hazelnut with shells is approximately 1.5 t/ha.
+The top hazelnut production countries are Turkey, Italy, Azerbaijan, and USA.
+Turkey produces about 675000 tonnes (FAOSTAT, 2017).

-European hazel is a shrub that can reach up to 4-8m tall, sometimes it may exceed 10 m tall, and the stem is usually branched.
+European hazel is a shrub that can reach up to 4-8 m tall, sometimes it may exceed 10 m tall, and the stem is usually branched.
 The shrub bark is grey with white and large spots.
-The shrub is deciduous and the leaves are rounded, 6-12cm long, with a double serrate margin and hairy on both sides.
+The shrub is deciduous, and the leaves are rounded, 6-12 cm long, with a double serrate margin and hairy on both sides.
 The flowers appear in early spring, before the leaves.
 European hazel plant is monoecious with single sex wind pollinated catkins.
-Male catkins are usually grouped together (2-4 flowers) and are yellowish-brown and up to 10cm long, while female catkins are very small.
+Male catkins are usually grouped together (2-4 flowers) and are yellowish-brown and up to 10 cm long, while female catkins are very small.
 The male inflorescences (aments) form on the small branches without leaves during the summer and can be seen during the winter on the bare plant.
 The female flowers develop in spring together with the leaves.
-They are small and difficult to see, hidden among the buds of the one year old branches, from which are visible only the charming red styles.
+They are small and difficult to see, hidden among the buds of the one-year-old branches, from which are visible only the charming red styles.
 During flowering, the inflorescence becomes thin and double in length.
 The fruit is a nut, grouped in clusters of one to four together.
 Each nut is held in a short leafy involucre (husk) which encloses about half of the nut.
-The nut is roughly spherical, up to 2cm long, yellow-brown with a pale scar at the base (Enescu et al., 2016)
+The nut is roughly spherical, up to 2 cm long, yellow-brown with a pale scar at the base (Enescu et al., 2016)

 Hazelnut prefers moderate climates with enough high temperatures during the growing season, but it can resist cold temperatures or even frosts.
-In Turkey an average temperature of 13-16°C and rainfall of over 700mm is considered to provide optimal conditions for hazelnut cultivation (Enescu et al., 2016).
-The cold temperature (-10 °C and below) during the flowering time can destroy flowers and reduce fruit set (Alfrey, 2017).
+In Turkey an average temperature of 13-16°C and rainfall of over 700 mm is considered to provide optimal conditions for hazelnut cultivation (Enescu et al., 2016).
+The cold temperature (-10°C and below) during the flowering time can destroy flowers and reduce fruit set (Alfrey, 2017).